Dalmatian keeping hydrated by drinking water from a metal bowl

 Add Water to Your Dog’s Food

 Another easy way to increase your dog’s water intake is by adding water to their food.
-You can create a delicious, natural gravy by adding a little room temperature to dry kibble.
+You can create a delicious, natural gravy by adding a little room temperature to your Natural Dog Food kibble.

 Make Hydration Fun

 To make drinking more exciting, drop small pieces of fruits or vegetables like chopped carrots into the water bowl.
-Fishing for the tasty treats not only entertains your dog but also encourages them to drink more water in the process.
+Bobbing for the tasty treats not only entertains your dog but also encourages them to drink more water in the process.
+Even small amounts of water in the mouth can help too cool or be absorbed.

 Additionally, for dogs that love playing fetch, soaking spongey toys or balls in water before a game can sneak extra hydration into playtime — and help cool them down on hot days too.